tue-ees-5xwg0/assignments/assignment_3/README.md

   * **No expected output is provided for this assignment.
 You need to make the expected output by yourself in the test, either via another script or manually.**
 * The `big_network` is for demo purpose.
 You should use it in your Jupyter Notebook presentation.

-**NOTE: you should NOT commit the big dataset files into git repository!.
+**NOTE: you should NOT commit the big dataset files into git repository!
 Just save them in some local folder and run your Notebook to demo them!**

 Just as [Assignment 2](../assignment_2/README.md#test-datasets), the network data is in PGM JSON format, and the load/EV profiles are in `parquet` format.